One Good Thing: Special Olympian spreads message of love - WHIZ News

 Once one of the bullied, he has become a living embodiment of the Special Olympics message.

-“He’s a gregarious individual, extremely outgoing, always positive,” said Aaron Keith, executive director of the Special Olympics Texas east region, where Hank competes.
-“What he’s done as a leader and a chance agent for individuals with ID is way bigger than what he’s done on the field.”
+“He’s a gregarious individual, extremely outgoing, always positive,” said Aaron Keith, executive director of the Special Olympics Texas east region, where Tank competes.
+“What he’s done as a leader and a change agent for individuals with ID is way bigger than what he’s done on the field.”

 The followers soared when Tank brought his message to Twitter.